Damalas: Political and social re-establishment

-It was Ambrosios that sold one of his father's remaining landed estates on Chios to his friend George Sourias.
+Some time during this period, Ambrosios sold one of his father's remaining landed estates on Chios to his friend George Sourias.
 This is parcel 125 according to Arnold C. Smith's "Map of the Kampos."

-Beginning in Ermoupoli, the family soon returned to their traditional role in statecraft, with Ambrosios serving as its mayor from 1853 to 1862, and his two eldest sons, Ioannis and Pavlos as mayors of Chios (1878–1892) and Piraeus (1903–1907) respectively.
-The latter would become the last publicly active head of the family from the death of his elder brother in 1916, until his own passing on Christmas day 1925.
+Beginning in Ermoupoli, the family soon returned to their traditional role in statecraft, with Ambrosios serving two highly successful terms as mayor of Ermoupoli from 1853 to 1862.
+During the devastating 1854 cholera epidemic, while other officials fled, he remained to personally manage the city's institutions and protect the poor, for which King Otto awarded him the Gold Cross of the Order of the Redeemer.
+Later, during the 1862 anti-Othonian rebellion, although he was known for his staunch devotion to King Otto, Ambrosios strategically appeared to support the armed uprising, though he did this solely to maintain control, disarm the populace, and prevent a political rebellion from devolving into a social revolution that would destroy the city's prosperity.
+Despite his actual loyalty to the crown, his political enemies slandered him to the Othonian government, which subsequently dismissed him and the city council.
+In the new municipal elections of 1862, the citizens defiantly re-elected him for a third term; however, embittered by the government's disregard of his loyalty, and to spare the King the political crisis of having to bypass his election, Ambrosios declined the position.
+He permanently retired to Marseille, France, where he died in 1869.

-In parallel, the family was also represented at the highest levels of Greek academia and church affairs through the eldest nephew of Amborios, Nikolaos Damalas, a theologian and professor of New Testament Introduction and Exegesis at the University of Athens.
+In parallel, the family was represented at the highest levels of Greek academia and church affairs through the eldest nephew of Amborios, Nikolaos Damalas, a theologian and professor of New Testament Introduction and Exegesis at the University of Athens.
 Educated in Athens and then at Erlangen, Leipzig, and London (PhD, 1863), he taught from 1867 until his death, served four terms as dean of the Faculty of Theology, and was rector in 1878–79.
 He authored numerous theological works and treatises during his career, and also represented the Church of Greece at international conferences.
 As Royal Commissioner to the Holy Synod, he notably declined to sign the synodal decision in the contemporary “Simoniacal” controversy in 1876.